hydroo/ramsey-number-5/test-8/README.txt

 This will trade off performance, unfortunately, but it seems unavoidable at this time.

 # Possible next steps - August 2024
-- Fix NodesByDegree.dump() and PackedIntTuple.dump() by introducing some sort of cast to print uint8_t as int rather than char
 - Fix permutation counting for logs by including the pre-testing?!
 Perhaps as a separate entry

 - Move uniquification inline with generation.
 This should: